-The following is a useful and likeable example from Perspective.
-The team shows via livestream how to use the service for a specific application.
+The following is a useful and pleasant example by Perspective.
+The team shows via live stream how to use the service for a specific application.
 This is less efficient than the typical how-to videos.
 But it is easier to follow, precisely because it is not perfect and corresponds more to the thought process of the user community.
 Those who were there live could of course ask questions:

 Another example comes from vidIQ.
 In this case, viewers were able to have their YouTube channel assessed live by the experts in the live stream and get tips on how to improve it: